haricharan-v/loops/README.md

 Please enter a non-negative integer, or an integer less than 20.
 ```

-## GitHub
-This script is GitHub-friendly.
-You can include it in your repository and use it as part of your project.
-When sharing this script, it's recommended to include a reference to this README file for users to understand how to use the script.

 ## Notes
 - Ensure that you have Python installed on your machine to run this script.
 - The script expects a valid non-negative integer as input.
 It does not handle non-integer or negative inputs.

-Feel free to modify the script to suit your needs or incorporate it into a larger project.
-If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.